-To ensure the grass isn’t always greener on the other side, start devoting some time to your lawn.
+To ensure the grass isn’t always greener on the other side, devote some time to your lawn.
 Spring is the time to do your first mow of the year, and this should be regularly maintained to keep your lawn healthy and under control.
 Consider introducing a lawn fertilizer in spring to tackle weeds and moss.

 Spring is a great time to start your own compost heap.
 Collect plant debris and old leaves and add these to your compost pile or bin.
 Chopping up the debris speeds up decomposition.
 Ensure you add equal amounts of green and brown material in your compost heap to keep the carbon:nitrogen ratio balanced.

 Autumn is the time to prepare your garden before the harsh onslaught of winter.
-Rescue tender pot plants from the first frosts by bringing inside or placing in a sheltered spot.
+Rescue tender pot plants from the first frosts by bringing them inside or placing them in a sheltered spot.
 Prepare beds or other sensitive plants by covering with brushwood or leaves or similar.
 Rake dead leaves from your lawn regularly to prevent any rotting.

 Hedges should be pruned for the last time in autumn to keep them compact and bushy throughout winter.
 Be careful not to over-prune as any gap in the hedge will remain until spring, making your winter garden particularly bare.

 Winter is the time to think about trees for your garden.
 People think trees are ‘dangerous’, and often cut them down when they buy a new home.
-But all gardens – however small – should have at least one tree to add structure and privacy, give wildlife a shelter and break up the buffeting winds.
+But all gardens, however small, should have at least one tree to add structure and privacy, give wildlife a shelter and break up the buffeting winds.
 It’s extremely rare for trees to cause any problem to either buildings or people.

 If you’re planting trees, November to March is best.
 They should be planted three-quarters of their eventual height away from the house.
-The easiest and most beautiful trees for small gardens include silver birch, Acer griseum (paperbark maple) and Pyrus calleyrana ‘Chanticleer’ (ornamental pear).
+The easiest and most beautiful trees for small gardens include silver birch, Acer griseum (paperbark maple) and Pyrus calleryana ‘Chanticleer’ (ornamental pear).

 2. Give Your Garden Some Style